hendrysadrak/firestore-store/readme.md

 #### options.parser (default: DocParser, optional)

 Parser used to save or read session info from session document.
 If you need custom functionality or want to add more properties you can implement such a parser yourself.
+Required is to have `read` and `save` methods.
 Check default parser [DocParser](lib/doc-parser.js)

 ```javascript
 const parser = {